joekarasek/piccolo/README.md

-# Dr. Tate for Tyson Steele
+# Dr. Piccolo for Tyson Steele

 ## Description
-A website for Doctor Kennedy.
+A website for a dentist.
 See template documentation for further information